 The Government of the Slovak Republic also decides on the deployment of the armed forces outside of the territory of the Slovak Republic, for a period not exceeding 60 days, in case it is an obligation arising from international treaties on joint defence against assault.
 The Government shall immediately notify the National Council of the Slovak Republic about the decision.
-In addition to this, the National Council of the Slovak Republic grants consent with any deployment of the armed forces outside of the territory of the Slovak Republic and approves the presence of foreign armed forces on the territory of the Slovak Republic.
+In addition to this, the National Council of the Slovak Republic and approves the presence of foreign armed forces on the territory of the Slovak Republic.